Physicality / Terrain

 A unique experience where you yourself learn the skills involved in living a self-supported lifestyle.

 A day away from the weariness of commercial tourism and capture the comradery of community participation for a day at Gaushala.
 Learn from the village folks indigenous means of running a shelter home for more than 900 cows at present and the number is increasing by the day.
 The monthly expenses of operations at the shelter are above 1 million rupees.
-The shelter runs on contributions made by the village community of care takers and volunteers.
+The shelter runs on contributions made by the village community of caretakers and volunteers.

-Take a dig here, play with the new born calf’s, milk the cow of your fascination, if you wish, you can join the herdsmen to take the cows for grazing in the nearby fields, give a helping hand to prepare a special diet for the cows with different needs.
+Take a dig here, play with the newborn calf’s, milk the cow of your fascination, if you wish, you can join the herdsmen to take the cows for grazing in the nearby fields, give a helping hand to prepare a special diet for the cows with different needs.

-Lunch here will leave you mesmerized, the taste, the fragrance, and every single bite will become a part of your best of food experiences for the life.
+Lunch here will leave you mesmerized, the taste, the fragrance, and every single bite will become a part of your best of food experiences for life.

 Discover and experience the selfless service of caretakers and volunteers of this delightful place.
 Take a stroll to the village nearby; enjoy a cup of tea, experience the community and delights of life here.

-This day trip is a colorful way to discover Incredible India.
+This day trip is a colourful way to discover Incredible India.
 An experience of riding on bicycles in the early hours of morning, pedaling away from the chaos of city, passing by the fields, villages, farms and taking as many pit stops as you like to refresh, hydrate, capture the dawn and first light of the rising sun amidst small sand dunes and green fields, and whatever to your liking.

 What is the Purpose of a Gaushala (Cattle Ranch)?

 In the western world, a Cattle Ranch is put to use for cattle farming where domestic animals graze and the beneficiaries are involved in the business of milk production and other ancillary businesses.
-But what if someone tells you that in the Hindu culture in India, the cattle ranches are doubled with the concept of a “Gaushala” A Cow rescue center.
+But what if someone tells you that in the Hindu culture in India, the cattle ranches are doubled with the concept of a “Gaushala” A Cow rescue centre.